Friday 7 November 2025

 Networking and exhibitors

 Lunch is provided.
 Choose from the seasonal menu.
-Meet our partners who provide excellent expert witness services.
+Meet our exhibitors who provide valuable services to the expert witness community.
 Network and connect with other experts.

 14.00